pytorch/torchtune/docs/source/tutorials/e2e_flow.rst

     Profiler config after instantiation: {'enabled': False}
     1|3|Loss: 1.943998098373413:   0%|                    | 3/1617 [00:21<3:04:47,  6.87s/it]

 Congrats on training your model!
 Let's take a look at the artifacts produced by torchtune.
-A simple way of doing this is by running `tree -a path/to/outputdir`, which should show something like the tree below.
+A simple way of doing this is by running :code:`tree -a path/to/outputdir`, which should show something like the tree below.
-There are 4 types of folders:
+There are 3 types of folders:

 1) **recipe_state**: Holds recipe_state.pt with the information necessary to restart the last intermediate epoch.
 For more information, please check our deep-dive :ref:`Checkpointing in torchtune <understand_checkpointer>`.;
-2) **logs**: Defined in your config in metric_logger;
+2) **logs**: Contains all the logging output from your training run: loss, memory, exceptions, etc.
-3) **epoch_{}**: Contains your new trained model weights plus all original files of the model, except the checkpoints, making it easy for you to choose an specific epoch to run inference on or push to a model hub;
+3) **epoch_{}**: Contains your trained model weights plus model metadata.
+If running inference or pushing to a model hub, you should use this folder directly.

 .. code-block:: text